Chris’s life changed in a split second when he was caught in a rocket attack in Afghanistan

 “I’d only ever wanted to be a soldier.
 I missed the banter and camaraderie of military life.
 But meeting other ex-Service men and women who had also lost their sight helped me turn a corner.
 I began to believe I could have a good life.”Blind Veteran, Chris

-With his eyesight permanently damaged, Chris wasn’t just worried about losing his career – he wondered how he’d be a hands-on father to his children.
+With his eyesight permanently damaged, Chris wasn’t just worried about losing his career – he wondered how he’d be a hands-on father to newborn son.